aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

----
-editor_options:
- markdown:
-  wrap: 80
----

 # Ecogeographical variables {#Ch06}

 This section names and provides description (R code with its explanation in procedure) of each of the 538 EGVs created.

-For a better undestanding of the relatedness of these vairables, refer to the flowchart below (Fig. \@ref(fig:flowchart)).
-The names used in figure correspond to EGV layer names and follow naming convention: [group] _ [specific name] _ [scale], where:
+Refer to the flowchart below (Fig. \@ref(fig:flowchart)) for a better understanding of how these varable relate.
+The names used in the figure correspond to EGV layer names and follow naming convention: [group] _ [specific name] _ [scale],
+where:

 -  group is a broader collection of EGVs describing the same phenomena or ecosystem, derived from the same source, etc.;